-140° and a similar distribution as gen. 1 in NE2.
-The cluster associated with gen. 3 in the SW (Fig. 15) is not present in NE1 or NE2 (Fig. 17).
+- 415 as compared to the SW sample windows.
+The gen. 2 and 4 fractures crosscut and abut on each other, so they do not have a clear relative age relationship.
+Like the domains in the SW, gen. 5 is present in both NE domains and abuts all older generations without a preferred orientation.
+Averages of fracture length and strike for NE1 and NE2 show some differences to the domains in the SW (Fig. 17 and Table 4).
+Generation 1 mostly occurs between 120° and 160° in both, NE1 and NE2, reaching almost 9 m maximum length.
+Generation 2 shows a wider cluster in - 420 NE1 with most fractures striking between 80° and 140° and a similar distribution as gen. 1 in NE2.
+The cluster associated with gen.3 in the SW (Fig. 15) is not present in NE1 or NE2 (Fig. 17).
 Another cluster at 60° is associated with gen. 4 in NE1 and NE2, which is the same in all three areas in the SW.
-Generation 5 is widely spread in all directions, especially in NE1, while a maximum of gen. 5 fractures between 20 and 60° is present in NE2.
+Generation 5 is widely spread in all directions, especially in NE1, while a maximum of gen. 5 fractures between 20° and 60° is present in NE2. - 425

-4.3.3 Fracture network evolution
+4.4 Fracture network evolution

-To analyze the impact of the fracture generations on the evolution of the overall network, fracture traces were split at intersections into branches and the intersections represented as nodes to resemble the fracture networks generated from the automatic trace detection (Figs. 10 and 11).
-The results are presented for SW1-SW3 in Figs. 18-20 and NE1 and NE2
+To analyze the impact of the fracture generations on the evolution of the overall network, fracture traces were split at intersections into branches and the intersections represented as nodes, to resemble the fracture networks generated from the automatic trace detection (Fig. 10 and 11).
+The results are presented for SW1 - SW3 in figures